Molière Award

-The Les Molière is the national theatre award of France and it recognises achievement of French theatre each year.
+Les Molières (/fr/) is the national theatre award of France, recognising achievement in French theatre each year.
 The awards are considered the highest honour for productions and performances.
-Presided and decided by the Association professionnelle et artistique du théâtre (APAT), supported by the Ministry of Culture in a ceremony annually held, called the Nuit des Molières ("Night of the Molières") in Paris.
+Presided and decided by the Association professionnelle et artistique du théâtre (APAT), they are supported by the Ministry of Culture in a ceremony held annually, called the Nuit des Molières ("Night of the Molières"), in Paris.

-The Les Molière are considered the highest French theatre honour, the equivalent to the American Tony Award, the British Olivier Award and the Spanish Premios Max.
-The award was created by Georges Cravenne, who was also the creator of the César Award for cinema.
+Les Molières are considered the highest French theatre honour, the equivalent to the American Tony Award, the British Olivier Award, and the Spanish Premios Max.
+The award was created by Georges Cravenne, who was also the creator of the César Awards for cinema.
 The name of the award is an homage to the seventeenth-century French dramatist Molière.

 Awards by year and category

 1987

 Jury presided by Jean-Louis Barrault.
 Awards hosted by François Périer.